sealteam69/frequencyfortress/README.md

 **Who Wakes, Wins.**

-Welcome to the official launch terminal for **SEAL Team 69**: a multidimensional deployment of Christed intelligence, divine finance, and weaponized memes.
+Welcome to the official launch terminal for **SEAL Team 69**: a multidimensional deployment of Christed intelligence, divine finance, and weaponised memes.
 This is not your average startup — this is a sovereign override to skull-fuck Babylon with radiant precision.

 ---